petermarkley/tollerus/docs/user/installation/custom.md

+---
+title: Custom Installation
+nav_title: Custom Installation
+---
 # Custom Installation

-These instructions are for if you want to [create your own Laravel app](https://laravel.com/docs/12.x/installation#creating-a-laravel-project) instead of use the [Tollerus example app](https://github.com/petermarkley/tollerus-example-app).
+These instructions are for if you want to [create your own Laravel app](https://laravel.com/docs/12.x/installation#creating-a-laravel-project) instead of [use the example app](example-app).

 ## Option A: With Laravel Sail (easier)
 If you don't want to install a full web stack on your host, you can just install [Docker Desktop](https://docs.docker.com/desktop/) and then run these commands to create a containerized app using [Laravel Sail](https://laravel.com/docs/12.x/sail):